dhruvmhjn/Cryptomining_demo/README.md

 This README would normally document whatever steps are necessary to get your application up and running.
  This is the forst test

- this is tge fisr sync back test
+ this is tge fissakjqw r sync back test
 ### What is this repository for? ###

 Sec